build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 1. Reduces administration by removing the need to maintain a full list of inclusions and exclusions for profile roaming

-In this blog, I will guide you through how to build a multi-region disaster recovery environment for Amazon AppStream 2.0 using Amazon FSx for Windows as a storage location.
+In this blog, I'll guide you through building a multi-region disaster recovery environment for Amazon AppStream 2.0 using Amazon FSx for Windows as a storage location.

 ## Prerequisites